Eloagbawe/sorting_algorithms/README.md

 	You’re expected to print the array each time you decrease the interval

 	No big O notations of the time complexity of the Shell sort (Knuth sequence) algorithm needed - as the complexity is dependent on the size of array and gap

+5. Write a function that sorts a doubly linked list of integers in ascending order using the [Cocktail shaker](https://en.wikipedia.org/wiki/Cocktail_shaker_sort) sort algorithm

+	Prototype: void cocktail_sort_list(listint_t **list);
+	You are not allowed to modify the integer n of a node.
+You have to swap the nodes themselves.
+	You’re expected to print the list after each time you swap two elements (See example below) Write in the file 101-O, the big O notations of the time complexity of the Cocktail shaker sort algorithm, with 1 notation per line:

+		in the best case
+		in the average case
+		in the worst case